OAmAr/UConn-Transpo/semat/semat-2.md

 Value Established

 Success criteria clear
+Value of software system understood
+The value of a successful solution established.

 Action Items

 We should seek to quantify the value of our app and better understand how it will impact the UConn community.
 I think we are all clear, however, that a successful outcome looks like an A on our transcripts as well as helpful to UConn community.